Purdue-CS193/homework-0-clee140/index.md

+# Christopher Lee's First CS193 Homework

+- Learn about important skills that will help in the future
+- Learn how to use Github
+- Make new friends
+- Learn how to navigate terminal
+- Discover new tools

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.